ericoporto/ArrowSelect/README.md

 cursor is successfully moved.

+### `Interactive* ArrowSelect.getNearestInteractivePointAtDirection(CharacterDirection dir)`

+Get the nearest interactive available at a direction.
+Returns null if there is none.

 ### `Point* ArrowSelect.getNearestInteractivePointAtDirection(CharacterDirection dir)`

 Get point of the nearest interactive available at a direction.
-Returns true if the cursor is successfully moved.
+Returns null if there is none.

 ### `void filterInteractiveType(InteractiveType interactiveType, InteractiveFilter filter=0)`